Polonia Warsaw: World War II

 After the Second World War began, Poland was divided between the occupying forces of the Third Reich and the USSR.
 Warsaw ended up in the Nazi German occupied zone known as the General Government.
 Under the policies of Generalplan Ost and Lebensraum, Slavs were to become a race of slaves and eventually exterminated.
 Authorities of the German occupying forces thus forbid Poles from practicing sports; despite this, KSP continued to play illegally, taking part in various underground initiatives and winning the secret Varsovian Championship in 1942 and 1943.

 Many of Polonia's players were involved in the resistance movement against the Nazis; some perished in concentration or death camps, some were executed, while others managed to survive the war.
 A prominent example is that of Tadeusz Gebethner, one of the club's founders as well as its first president and captain.
 An experienced soldier, he joined the Union of Armed Struggle (precursor of the Armia Krajowa) in 1940.
 Starting from 1942, Gebethner provided shelter to a family of Jews in his own home while risking his life as a member of the Home Army.
 He would go on to take part in the Warsaw Uprising, during which he was wounded twice.
 After the fall of the uprising he was transferred by the German forces to the Stalag XI-A POW camp, where he perished from sustained wounds on 14 October 1944.
 Tadeusz Gebethner was posthumously recognised as Righteous Among the Nations in 1981.

+Pre-war footballers of Polonia, Adam Kogut and Julian Niemczycki, and athletes Wincenty Fryszczyn and Wacław Znajdowski, were among Poles murdered by the Russians in the large Katyn massacre in April–May 1940.

-The KSP stadium sustained major damage during the war, particularly during the Warsaw Uprising – since Polish insurgents used it as a battlefield against Nazi forces – and the systematic destruction of Warsaw that followed.
+The Kazimierz Sosnkowski Stadium sustained major damage during the war, particularly during the Warsaw Uprising – since Polish insurgents used it as a battlefield against Nazi forces – and the systematic destruction of Warsaw that followed.
 It was finally rebuilt by the 1950s.
 Murals dedicated to the Polish partisans who fought against the German invaders have been painted along the walls of the stadium by the club's supporters in remembrance of these events.